Obstructions to the existence of M{\o}ller maps

 The content and results of our paper are most directly linked to those parts of the pAQFT literature in which these techniques are applied to the simpler context of \textit{classical} field theories, where one can avoid the sophisticated and involved renormalization techniques from the quantum case.
 Classical M{\o}ller maps have appeared before for instance in \cite[Section 2.1]{Duetsch}, \cite[Section 3.2]{Hawkins} and \cite[Section 2.5]{RejznerProceedings}.
 In the context of the (classical) BV formalism, they are used to intertwine between the free and interacting BV differentials, see e.g.\ \cite[Corollary 2.16]{RejznerProceedings}, which is precisely the defining property of M{\o}ller maps that we axiomatize in Definitions \ref{def:Moeller} and \ref{def:Moeller-cont}.
 In particular, the classical M{\o}ller maps constructed in these works are particular examples of our axiomatic concept of M{\o}ller maps. \sk

-The main difference between our paper and the pA(Q)FT literature is that we work directly with BV differentials, which do not require integrations over the spacetime $M$, while the focus in pA(Q)FT is often on the related concept of a BV action $S_{\mathrm{BV}}=\int_M \mathcal{L}_{\mathrm{BV}}$ and its associated differential $\{S_{\mathrm{BV}},-\}$ given by the antibracket.
-To make sense of the BV action on a (necessarily non-compact) globally hyperbolic Lorentzian manifold $M$, one has to introduce regularized BV actions, such as e.g.\ $S_{\mathrm{BV}}(f) = \int_M f\,\mathcal{L}_{\mathrm{BV}}$ where $f\in C^\infty_\cc(M)$ is a compactly supported cutoff function.
+The main difference between our approach and the pA(Q)FT literature is that we work exclusively with the BV differential $\{S_{\mathrm{BV}},-\}$ while in pA(Q)FT one manifestly uses also the BV action $S_{\mathrm{BV}}=\int_M \mathcal{L}_{\mathrm{BV}}$.
+As a consequence of locality of the antibracket $\{-,-\}$, the BV differential is associated directly to the Lagrangian density $\mathcal{L}_{\mathrm{BV}}$, hence it is well-defined on a (necessarily non-compact) globally hyperbolic Lorentzian manifold $M$.
+In stark contrast to this, the BV action requires an integration over the spacetime $M$, hence it is ill-defined on globally hyperbolic Lorentzian manifolds.
+The practical solution to this issue which is provided in the pA(Q)FT literature is to consider suitably regularized BV actions, such as e.g.\ $S_{\mathrm{BV}}(f) = \int_M f\,\mathcal{L}_{\mathrm{BV}}$ where $f\in C^\infty_\cc(M)$ is a compactly supported cutoff function.